batmany13/about-me/README.md

 ### I am an eternal optimist and like creating a fun environment

 I like to create a fun environment because what we do can be pretty stressful.
 I enjoy building a jovial rapport with my team, and spark joy in their work.
 I am also an eternal optimist so difficult situations at work doesn't get me down (as much) and I always look the positive angle.
-Positive psychology is a thing as detailed in [The Happiness Advantage](https://www.shawnachor.com/books/happiness-advantage/).
 While many people think I am an outgoing fun-loving extrovert, I am really an introvert (or maybe ambivert) and enjoy being alone every so often to re-charge.

+_As it turns out, a positive mindset is a strategic advantage as detailed in [The Happiness Advantage](https://www.shawnachor.com/books/happiness-advantage/)._

 ### I like to ask why

 I need to reconcile what I (or the team) is doing with the company or team's mission.
 Values means something to me, and I like to know why I am doing anything.
 If there's dissonance between values/goals/mission and actual actions, I will push back.
 I also like to understand underlying assumptions of any project and determine if we're achieving the benefits we set out to gain.

-_I adapted this from the [Finding my ideal leader exercise](https://docs.google.com/document/d/1S4DSgLhlAS2ods_mVqBh8v-55zPRjshBSkfmojmlz2A/edit) I did._

 ### Misc Things